gyulanemeth/bluefox.email/email-sending-concepts/soft-bounce.md

 Industry standard practice is to attempt delivery between 3-5 times over a 24-72 hour period.
 After this window, continued attempts have diminishing returns and may waste sending resources.

-### When should I remove soft-bouncing addresses from my list?
+### When should I remove soft bouncing addresses from my list?

 Consider removing addresses that consistently soft bounce across 5+ consecutive sending attempts or over a 30+ day period, particularly for "mailbox full" errors which suggest account abandonment.
 For server-related soft bounces, more patience may be warranted.